 What can employers do to support employees following a cancer diagnosis?

-It is important to respect the privacy of your employee.
+It is important to respect the privacy of your employees.
 If you know that he or she has been diagnosed, ask them whom in the workplace they want told and handle it with confidentiality.
 If the individual decides to keep working, engage in a discussion about how best to modify the workplace in order to accommodate their condition.
 Their workload may have to be adjusted or it might be necessary for them to work in a different environment as a result of their treatment or the cancer itself.
 It’s vital for businesses in South Africa to face the challenges and realities that cancer presents.
 Chronic or terminal illnesses are becoming more prevalent; so, it’s necessary for employers to adopt realistic, practical and genuine policies to address such health matters.